 More Advanced Credit Repair Might be Necessary

-If you find accounts listed on your credit reports that are clearly not yours then you may be a victim of identity theft.
-That’s serious and you should certainly report that to the police and credit bureaus if you are an ID theft victim.
+If you find accounts listed on your credit reports that are clearly not yours, then you may be a victim of identity theft.
+That’s serious, and you should certainly report that to the police and credit bureaus if you are an ID theft victim.

 Some people hit a dead end when it comes to getting incorrect information removed from their credit reports.
-In that case credit repair efforts might involve suing the credit bureaus, filing police reports, notifying creditors of fraudulent accounts, participating in filing charges against individuals who stole your ID, etc.
+In that case, credit repair efforts might involve suing the credit bureaus, filing police reports, notifying creditors of fraudulent accounts, participating in filing charges against individuals who stole your ID, etc.

-There is certainly a much more serious and sinister need for aggressive credit repair efforts once you have exhausted your easy to do items.
+There is certainly a much more serious and sinister need for aggressive credit repair efforts once you have exhausted your easy-to-do items.

 Credit Repair Should Not Remove Factual Accounts

 Don’t get confused that credit repair means removing any account that might have a negative history.
 Your credit report should contain factual information that is an accurate reflection of your credit performance.
-If you’ve struggled paying your bills on time in the past, focus on paying them on time moving forward.
+If you’ve struggled to pay your bills on time in the past, focus on paying them on time moving forward.
 Thinking that removing all bad items is going to enhance your credit is a myth.
 Removing old accounts can eliminate the age of accounts you’ve had open if you get back on track.
 Old negative items will carry less weight as time goes by.
 Focus more on doing better moving forward and worry less about what misfortune you had in the past.

 Credit Repair Truths

 You don’t have to hire someone to help you with credit repair if you want to tackle it yourself first.
 Personally, I think looking over your credit reports by yourself first is always a good idea.
-You should be aware of what is being reported about you and besides, you are the most qualified person to know if the information is accurate.
+You should be aware of what is being reported about you, and besides, you are the most qualified person to know if the information is accurate.